RCC 2022-23 Catalog

-Registrar's Office is responsible for enrollment and degree verifications, transcripts, grades, degree audits, transfer and military credit evaluations, graduation, and family education rights and privacy act compliance.
+Enrollment Services is responsible for Student Records and Registrar office functions, such as enrollment and degree verifications, transcripts, grades, degree audits, transfer and military credit evaluations, graduation, conferring degree and certificates, providing myRogue portal support, answering registration questions, and family education rights and privacy act (FERPA) compliance.

-Visit https://web.roguecc.edu/financial-aid/applying-financial-aid for information about the financial aid application process.
+Visit RCC's Applying for Financial Aid page for information about the financial aid application process.

 Financial assistance for educational purposes comes from federal, state, institutional and private sources.
 Types of financial aid include grants, part-time employment, scholarships and loans.

-Visit the Financial Aid webpage (above), email Financial Aid Advising at [email protected], or stop by a Student Affairs service counter at these locations:
+Visit the Financial Aid webpage (above), email Financial Aid Advising at [email protected], or stop by the Advising Center at these locations: